 The theoretical work behind the Geoff Chappell website is to develop and refine techniques for studying software without its source code, especially as an economical way of getting detailed and reliable answers to questions that might otherwise seem intractable.
-The practice comes from directing these techniques at Windows.
-The commercial application is to solve your problems of Windows programming.
+The practical application is that I direct these techniques at whatever I happen to find interesting about Windows.
+The commercial application is the solving of your problems of Windows programming.

 Look around this website: there are few people anywhere who approach the problem of understanding Windows with such breadth and in such detail.
 Get that working for you!

 To get my attention directed to your particular needs, consider a formal consultation.
 Perhaps look first at my (negotiable) fees and even at my few terms.

 Of course, Windows is very big.
 I don’t know everything about it.
 But in my specialties, the systematic application of reverse engineering means that I’m an expert’s expert.
 Literally: I have had clients who are themselves being consulted for their expertise.
 Few others anywhere can be as well prepared for questions in these areas of Windows programming.
 But even where I haven’t yet looked, few others anywhere could make up the ground as quickly and reliably.

 That’s because I don’t play with trial and error, hoping to infer what’s needed.
 Instead, I reverse-engineer and deduce.

 Reverse engineering is much too much work for a simple problem, of course.
 But if the problem is innovative enough to take you outside what’s covered clearly and cleanly in the documentation, then my methods not only give you a robust solution but they deliver faster—in some cases very much faster than you’ll have imagined is possible.